typelead/sbt-eta/example/README.md

 # sbt-eta Example Project

-This project show cases a setup between Eta and Scala that you are free to use as a template.
+This project showcases a setup between Eta and Scala that you are free to use as a template.

 ## Description